C108-Lab/c108/README.md

 pip install c108
 ```

-Optional integrations are provided as Extension Packages to keep the core lean
+Optional integrations are provided as Extension Packages to keep the core lean.

 ## Modules